ifokthenok/jnimock/README.md

 Example
 -------
-You can use jnimock API to write JNI code related testcase like the following exmaple
+You can use jnimock API to write JNI code related testcase like the following exmaple.
 ```c++
 #include "gtest/gtest.h"
 #include "gmock/gmock.h"